 For a more laidback and salt-of-the-earth atmosphere, venture to Backcountry Pizza where there are more than 50 beers on tap, the pizzas are as big as car tires, and the traditional Italian dishes are sure to please.
 Whether you're looking for a black tie evening or a jeans and t-shirt kinda night, allow 10 Best to wine and dine you to a bella notte of your very own.

-For a relaxed and salt-of-the-earth environment, try Backcountry Pizza and Tap House.
-With more than 50 beers on tap, gigantic pizzas, and scrumptious pasta concoctions that will satisfy any Italian craving, this local dive is a favorite for beer and pizza lovers alike.
+Located within walking distance of Folsom Field, you'll quench your thirst with one ( or several) of their many beer options.
+Gigantic pizzas, and scrumptious pasta concoctions will satisfy any Italian craving, this local dive is a favorite for beer and pizza lovers alike.
 The Chicken Parmesan and Meatball Sub are both excellent options for those who like traditional Italian, and for those who'd like to go the more adventurous route, The Hot Mob: ham, salami, pepperoni, lettuce, tomatoes, provolone, and Italian dressing.
 Our personal favorite, the Nediterranean, blends pesto & red sauce, pine nuts, garlic, roasted red peppers, artichokes, kalamata olives, feta to create one of the most hearty and mouthwatering pizzas in the west.
 (3034494285)

 This Pearl Street restaurant offers Tuscan cuisine served in softly lit, contemporary surroundings.
 Start with a Parmesan cheese basket lightly fried to retain its shape and then filled with polenta and saut�ed wild mushrooms.
 Pasta dishes include spinach fettuccine with chicken cream sauce and seafood linguine with fresh basil in a light tomato sauce.
 One superb dish features free-range chicken breast rolled in Parma prosciutto with radicchio and smoked mozzarella and served with warm zucchini.
 Known for exceptional service, you're sure to be treated to an authentic and hospitable Italian dining experience.
 If you prefer to drink your dessert, be sure to try the fruity and sweet sangria.
 (303-444-4888)